As an Amazon Associate I earn from qualifying purchases.

 This bike is suitable for younger riders aged 2–4 years.
 The wheels are 12 inches and the bike frame is available in multiple colors.
 The sturdy steel does make it hardier, but it can be heavy for young children to pick up and move on their own.
 If you have a young child, you may need to help them maneuver the bike initially.

 The best balance bike could be a great addition to your child’s outdoor play activities.
+They might have a swing outside, and some other toys but this one provides great exercise as well.
 It can work to keep your child active and healthy while imparting early gross motor skills.

 Although all these balance bicycle reviews are exceptional products, I would choose the Strider Balance Bike as the best balance bike on the list.
 I love that it’s lightweight and you can adjust and add new features as your child becomes a capable rider.